xuyanMax/phrases/README.md

 - June 29, 2019
     - President Xi Jinping (R) meets with US President Donald Trump in Osaka, Japan on.
 Cease-fire raises hope of the trade war
+- August 2, 2019
+    + the US government says it would impose an additional 10 percent tarric on $300 billion worth of Chinese goods starting Sep 1.
+The plan will put additional tarrifs on basically all Chinese goods coming into the US, but medicines will not affected.
+    + The Ministry of Commerce strongly dissatisfied with and resolutely opposes to "the US trarrif proposal".